kstenschke/doShell/README.md

 ## Idea - What does (will) it do?

-DoSH is a superset of shell script, providing additional commands geared towards cross-platform system automation.
+Shell-Do script is a superset of shell script, providing additional commands geared towards cross-platform system automation.
+Ms
-DoSH can be transpiled into executable shell scripts.
+Shell-Do scripts can be transpiled and run as shell scripts.

 Possible automations are: launching and switching among applications and windows, simulating mouse- and keyboard- events, running terminal commands,